 Try not to wear things like expensive jewelry while using an ATM.
 It will only make you a better target to assailants, who will think that you’ll withdraw a lot of cash and will certainly try to rob you of it.

-Never count the money while in front of the machine – do it at a secure place (like your car).
+Never count the money while in front of the machine – do it when you have reached a secure place.

 If you decide to use a drive-up ATM, make sure to keep the doors locked and the engine running.
 Also, leave enough space in front and behind your car for maneuvering as there will probably be other vehicles in line.